Garages - Damp Floors

 - A ‘floating’ floor – say chipboard on battens, but you will still need ventilation and careful treatment – this can be laid over a Membrane or also a sealer such as ultra epoxy seal.

 - A ‘screeded’ floor – two inches minimum (50mm) on concrete ‘screed’ – this can be laid over Membrane or sand ‘blinded’ Ultra Epoxy Seal.

 - A directly bonded floor of timber or tiles.
-This can be applied over chipboard laid on Membrane or directly to sand ‘blinded’ Ultra Epoxy Seal, using Epoxy Flooring Adhesive.
+This can be applied over chipboard laid on membrane or directly to sand ‘blinded’ epoxy seal, using a product such as epoxy flooring adhesive.

 If you need help with Garage Floors or Walls, or coating products Property Repair Systems staff will be pleased to give you completely free, no obligation advice on 01626 336180.